 But, NOO, no one was setting foot on any ride until my mission was complete.
 They were all voyeurs, rubberneckers, my plight was more exciting to them than the roller coaster with the almost 90 degree angle drop.

 Great, who was going to hold my hair back when the inevitable purge came?
-No one, they’d be whooping it up on the Centrifuge and finding me lying in a pool of love lost when they got off.
+No one, they’d be whooping it up on the Centrifuge. then find me lying in a pool of love lost when they got off.

 I was now walking very slow, looking down at my fingernails, picking at a hangnail.
 My hands were trembling slightly, my mouth dry as cotton.
 Soon I was surrounded by my ‘troop’, words of encouragement coming at me from every angle, but the words were like shrapnel at this point..I wanted it to stop.